 - Aim 2- Conduct qualitative interviews with 2-1-1 Call Navigation Specialists

 - Aim 3- Perform audits of 2-1-1 smoking cessation calls

-The Cancer Center Pilot Project grant began in August 2019 and will end on December 2020.
+The Smoking Cessation Among Low-Income Cleveland Residents Pilot Study began in August 2019 and will end on December 2020.

-Findings from the Cancer Center Pilot Project will be disseminated through the Breathe Free Committee and other community partners when the study is concluded.
+Findings from this study will be disseminated through the Breathe Free Committee and other community partners when the study is concluded.

 We will continue recruiting for both projects, doing data analysis and disseminating findings.
 We hope this project will provide data on how best to address the high use of tobacco use in Cleveland.
 It is a pilot project meaning that future interventions will be formed from the findings.